dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/logging/simple-logging.md

 By default, EF Core will not include the values of any data in exception messages.
 This is because such data may be confidential, and could be revealed in production use if an exception is not handled.

 However, knowing data values, especially for keys, can be very helpful when debugging.
-This can be enabled in EF Core by calling [EnableSensitiveDataLogging](/dotnet/api/microsoft.entityframeworkcore.dbcontextoptionsbuilder.enablesensitivedatalogging).
+This can be enabled in EF Core by calling <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.EnableSensitiveDataLogging>.
 For example:

 <!--
     protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)